Search

 Roth 401(k)

-Withdrawals of your contributions and earnings are tax-free if you meet certain requirements
+Withdrawals of your contributions are tax-free.
+Withdrawals of your earnings are tax-free if you meet certain requirements1

 Traditional IRA